ImpulseControl/Tender/README.md

 #Tender

-This app is co develeped by Kelsey Kerr and Kevin Hummel
+This app is co-developed by Kelsey Kerr and Kevin Hummel

 ##Overview

 Tender is a budget tracking app built for android.
-It is designed to give simply views of current expenses. the user can create categories, set there budget, and define the time intervals (weekly,montly,yearly).
-Information is shown in weekly,monthly and yearly views, with simply bar graphs showing how much youve spent and how
+It is designed to give simple views of current expenses.
+The user will be able to create categories, set their budget, and define the time intervals (weekly, montly, yearly).
+Information will be shown in weekly, monthly and yearly views, with bar graphs showing how much you have spent in each category.

 ##Development
-Development of this application is on going.
+Development of this application is on-going.

-Documentation of this app is described Below
+Documentation of this app is described below

 ###GUI
 ####Card View